 Many states have specific laws for domestic violence no-contact orders.
 If children are involved, the judge may grant a temporary custody order to a certain parent or relative, as long as the defendant is removed from the home.
 A hearing can decide if a permanent no-contact order must be placed.

-Most states require the person who is requesting the no-contact order to petition the court for an emergency hearing.
+The person who is requesting the no-contact order may have to petition the court for an emergency hearing.
 At the hearing, the courts will hear the reasons behind the petitioner’s request, and the court usually grants a temporary no-contact order.
 The temporary order is not into effect until the order is served to the other party.
 The full hearing usually occurs within 30 days of the emergency hearing, which is when it is decided if the order stays in place and for how long.

 Looking for information on restraining orders, not no-contact orders?
 Check out our article What Happens If Someone Breaks A Restraining Order?